Skip to content

 Raspberry Pi

 Run a persistent, always-on OpenClaw Gateway on a Raspberry Pi.
-Since the Pi is just the gateway (models run in the cloud via API), even a modest Pi handles the workload well.
+Since the Pi is just the gateway (models run in the cloud via API), even a modest Pi handles the workload well — typical hardware cost is $35–80 one-time, no monthly fees.

 • Raspberry Pi 4 or 5 with 2 GB+ RAM (4 GB recommended)